Updated: Sep 21

 Before going any further, I want to explain that this post is NOT medical advice.
 As a pediatric sleep consultant, I am trained to deal with common sleep issues in babies and toddlers, not medical concerns.
 There are multiple factors that affect a child's readiness to sleep through the night without any feedings, such as weight gain, health concerns, and daily feeding habits.
 This is a choice for you and your pediatrician to make.
 Consulting an IBCLC is also a wonderful idea if you have any questions about a breastfed baby.

-With that said, what I can tell you is that most experts say a baby (both breast and formula fed) should be able to start sleeping 8-12 hour stretches anywhere between 3-6 months of age.
-There is a small percentage of babies who will need to continue a night feed a little longer than this.
+With that said, what I can tell you is that most experts say a baby (both breast- and formula-fed) should be able to start sleeping 8-12 hour stretches anywhere between 3-6 months of age.
+Some babies may need to continue a night feed a little longer than this.
 Notice I said "a night feed"...meaning one singular night feed.
-If your child is past 6 months and is still waking 3 or more times a night to eat, this is more likely due to comfort or habit, not actual hunger.
+If your child is past 6 months and is still waking multiple times a night to eat, this is more likely due to comfort or habit, not actual hunger.
 Seek advice from your pediatrician if you have any concerns.

 Many parents just assume that their baby is hungry when waking in the middle of the night.
 Why else would your adorable bundle of joy disturb your beautiful slumber, right?
 It's easy to get into the habit of feeding every time he wakes because this is what he actually needs as a #newborn.
 However, as he grows out of the newborn stage (0-3 months), he should be able to sleep for longer and longer periods at night.
 Some babies, however, get into the habit of waking for a little snack and extra snuggle from momma, and continue to do so long past when they actually need it.

 Some parents think it's just easier to offer a quick feed and then everyone gets to go back to sleep...hoping that the baby will eventually stop waking up so frequently.
 However, if your baby isn't actually hungry, and is waking for comfort or habit, then you're just encouraging the habit by feeding him.
-He gets a little snack and extra snuggle, of course he'd keep waking for that!
-The night wakings will not stop as long as you are encouraging them.
+He gets a little snack and extra snuggle and then dozes right back to sleep, of course he'd keep waking for that!
+The night wakings will not stop as long as you are encouraging them when not needed.
 Also, if you and your baby are still waking multiple times a night, you're both only getting broken sleep.
 Everyone, babies and adults alike, need good, restorative sleep.

 There are three questions that serve as indicators to help you decide whether or not your baby is actually hungry when waking in the middle of the night.
 Keep in mind, I'm talking about a baby past the newborn stage.
 Newborns do need to wake multiple times through the night to eat.
 Only use these questions if your baby is of age to sleep through the night, has no medical or weight concerns, and your pediatrician agrees that night weaning is possible for your baby.